 Participants will develop stronger nonprofit skills through information shared in classes and networking opportunities.

 Regional stakeholders develop a plan for economic growth; participants learn the economic characteristics of the region and a comparative analysis to other Iowa RTCs; performance indicator analysis identifies potential improvements and areas of strength to build upon.

-Low-moderate income taxpayers electronically file tax returns to receive Earned Income Tax Credit refunds, refunds are spent in the local community, and improved financial wellbeing of low to moderate income wage earners.
+Low- and moderate-income taxpayers electronically file tax returns (at no charge) to receive Earned Income Tax and other tax credits.
+Refunds are spent in the local community and improve financial wellbeing of low to moderate income wage earners.